[Interview] EU preparing 'concentration camps' for migrants

 "The [Moroccan] police drive around and when they see blacks, they arrest us, beat us, and take us back to Mauritania, where we have to beg for money to eat and to make it back [here]," he added.

-"The Moroccans treat us like animals," he said.
+"They treat us like animals," he said.

 Fatima, a 22-year old woman, had walked from Senegal with her three-year old son and six-year old daughter.
 She gave birth to her third child on the way.